goauthentik/authentik/website/docs/installation/configuration.md

 - `AUTHENTIK_REDIS__OUTPOST_SESSION_DB`: Database for sessions for the embedded outpost, defaults to 3
 - `AUTHENTIK_REDIS__CACHE_TIMEOUT`: Timeout for cached data until it expires in seconds, defaults to 300
 - `AUTHENTIK_REDIS__CACHE_TIMEOUT_FLOWS`: Timeout for cached flow plans until they expire in seconds, defaults to 300
-- `AUTHENTIK_REDIS__CACHE_TIMEOUT_POLICIES`: Timeout for cached polices until they expire in seconds, defaults to 300
+- `AUTHENTIK_REDIS__CACHE_TIMEOUT_POLICIES`: Timeout for cached policies until they expire in seconds, defaults to 300
 - `AUTHENTIK_REDIS__CACHE_TIMEOUT_REPUTATION`: Timeout for cached reputation until they expire in seconds, defaults to 300

 ## authentik Settings

 ### AUTHENTIK_SECRET_KEY

-Secret key used for cookie singing and unique user IDs, don't change this after the first install.
+Secret key used for cookie signing and unique user IDs, don't change this after the first install.

 ### AUTHENTIK_LOG_LEVEL